endsummercamp/minibadge/README.md

 - RP2040 microcontroller
 - 9 RGB(W) LEDs
 - IR transmitter and receiver
-- 1 button
+- 2 buttons
 - USB-C connector
 - JTAG and expansion pads

 ## Software Features

 - Fully featured and composable animation engine for light effects and patterns
-- A lot of built-in animations, more can be added easily
+- More than 12 of built-in light animations, more can be added easily
 - IR remote control support (NEC and Samsung NEC), commands can be added easily
 - IR transmitter (NEC), badge-to-badge communication
 - USB CDC for debug and control